PDillis/pdillis.github.io/_posts/2018-04-18-PythonChatbot0.markdown

 Since we are trying to start making our own chatbots, it is natural for us to look back in time and read about the first chatbot ever made.
 This was [ELIZA](https://en.wikipedia.org/wiki/ELIZA), created by [Joseph Weizenbaum](http://history.computer.org/pioneers/weizenbaum.html) from 1964 to 1966 at the MIT Artificial Intelligence Laboratory.
 ELIZA was born with the capacity to gain better language abilities, [as its name implies](https://en.wikipedia.org/wiki/Eliza_Doolittle).

-[An extract](https://www.cse.buffalo.edu//~rapaport/572/S02/weizenbaum.eliza.1966.pdf) of a typical conversation between a user and the original `ELIZA` is shown next ('?' was a forbidden character, due to the implementation in the MAC system):
+An extract of a typical conversation between a user and the original ELIZA can be found in the [original paper by Weizenbaum](https://www.cse.buffalo.edu//~rapaport/572/S02/weizenbaum.eliza.1966.pdf) and is shown next ('?' was a forbidden character, due to the implementation in the MAC system, hence no questions):

 ```console
 Men are all alike.